Mac Jones

 Michael McCorkle "Mac" Jones (born September 5, 1998) is an American professional football quarterback for the San Francisco 49ers of the National Football League (NFL).
-He played college football for the Alabama Crimson Tide, setting the NCAA season records for passer rating and completion percentage as a junior en route to winning the 2021 College Football Playoff National Championship.
+He played college football for the Alabama Crimson Tide, setting the NCAA season records for passer rating and completion percentage in 2020 en route to winning the 2021 College Football Playoff National Championship.
 Jones also received Johnny Unitas Golden Arm, Davey O'Brien, and Manning awards.
 He was selected by the New England Patriots in the first round of the 2021 NFL draft.

 Jones had a successful rookie season, leading the Patriots to a playoff berth and earning Pro Bowl honors.
 After struggling during his next two seasons, Jones lost his starting position in 2023 and was traded to the Jacksonville Jaguars the following year.
 Jones signed with the 49ers in 2025.

 Early life

 Michael McCorkle Jones was born on September 5, 1998, to Gordon and Holly Jones in Jacksonville, Florida.
 His father played tennis at Florida State University and Flagler College.
 Mac's brother, Will, played soccer at Mercer University; his sister Sarah Jane played tennis for the College of Charleston.
 Jones worked as a child model and actor, appearing in commercials.

 Jones played high school football at The Bolles School in Jacksonville, Florida, under head coach Corky Rogers.
 As a junior in 2015, Jones led Bolles to the state regional final.
 As a senior in 2016, he led Bolles to the Florida 4A title, throwing for 1,532 yards and 29 touchdowns.